 The Bradbury Building helped set the scene for “Blade Runner’s” breathtaking rooftop scene.
 The structure’s endless stairways, tiled flooring and brick walls create the perfect environment for hiding, replicant hunting, or whatever you’re into!

 Some other movies filmed at the Bradbury Building

 Blonde Elle Woods (Reese Witherspoon) takes on Harvard Law in “Legally Blonde.”
 Although Harvard is located in Massachusetts, the classroom scenes were filmed at USC, California Institute of Technology and UCLA.

 - Forest Gump

-California movie sites are fun to visit and will make each movie you see a little more special.
+In short, California movie sites are fun to visit and will make each movie you see a little more special.
 So, get out there and visit a movie site.
-Call ahead to get info on social distancing guidelines for each venue.
 Let us know where you go in the comments!